Xiangbei11/Reading_List/README.md

 《Representation: Cultural Representations and Signi fying Practices》  Stuart Hall (斯图亚特·霍尓) 别看中文版

 《Performative Acts and Gender constitution: An Eassay in Phenomenology and Feminist Theory》 Judith Butler

+«The Big Bang Theory: The Definitive, Inside Story of the Epic Hit Series》 Glamour